neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 ```

 ## <a name="tinyllama">How to One-shot TinyLlama </a>
-[TinyLlama-1.1B-Chat](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v0.4) is an LLM that we can quantize in a short amount of time because it has 1.1B parameters.
+[TinyLlama-1.1B-Chat](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v0.4) is an LLM that we can quantize in a short time because it has 1.1B parameters.

 Perform one-shot using the OBCQ algorithm.
 The command takes the following parameters: